linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 4. To restore to the previous direction, click on the right button to exit; to use the current direction,  press ![Ctrl](icon/Ctrl.svg)+![S](icon/S.svg) to save it.

 #### Multiple Screen Settings
 Widen your horizon by multiple screens!
-You can use VGA cable to connect your computer to other display devices.
+You can use VGA/HDMI/DP cable to connect your computer to other display devices.

 1. On the homepage of Control Center, click on ![display_normal](icon/display_normal.svg).
-2. Select an multiple screen mode:
+2. Select a multiple screen mode:
-    - **Copy** to copy the setting of main screen to others.
+    - **Copy**: display the same image on other screens.
-    - **Extend** to extend the display area of main screen.
+    - **Extend**: extend the desktop UI across the screens.
-    - **Only Displayed on xxx** to display screen content only on one screen.
+    - **Only Displayed on xxx**: display screen content only on one screen.
-    - **Custom Settings** to set screen and its resolutions.
+    - **Custom Settings**: customize the screen and its resolutions.

 ##### Custom Settings